-• Colonel Card | Residents must carry their University issued student identification card (Colonel Card) at all times.
+- Colonel Card | Residents must carry their University issued student identification card (Colonel Card) at all times.
 The Colonel Card is required to gain access to the resident's assigned hall.
 Students who are locked out of their assigned hall due to not having their Colonel card may contact a Residential Living Staff member for assistance.
 A student is permitted one free lock-out during each semester.
 Any subsequent lock-outs will result in a \$10 fee per lock-out.
-Residents cannot allow other individuals, including other residents, to use the residents' ID to enter any residential facility.
+Use of another Colonel Card and/or providing one's card for use by another individual to gain access to the residential facilities is prohibited.
 Lost cards should be reported immediately to the Colonel Card office located in the Student Union or to the Office of Residential Living located in the Brady Clubhouse.
-Residents are required to show their ID when requested by a University staff member, including the Residential Living Staff.
+Residents are required to show their ID when requested by a University staff member, including the Residential Living Staff. - Colonel Card Access to Residence Halls for Non-Students | Colonel Card access to the residence halls is limited to the students who reside in that residential facility and University Personnel on an at-need basis.
+If an outside entity or non-student seeks to gain access to a residence hall, the request should be routed and approved through the Office of Residential Living to receive a temporary card.